Chibi Maruko-chan: Manga

 The original Chibi Maruko-chan manga was serialized in the shōjo-oriented Ribon Magazine.
 14 volumes were published from July 1987 to December 1996, with a 15th volume published in February 2003.
 In July 2007, a 4-frame version of Chibi Maruko-chan was published in every morning edition of several Japanese newspapers such as the Tokyo Shimbun and the Chunichi Shimbun.

-The 16th volume of the manga was published on April 15, 2009 and 17th volume was issued on Dec 25, 2018.
+The 16th volume of the manga was published on April 15, 2009, and 17th volume was issued on Dec 25, 2018, four months after Momoko Sakura's death.

 The 18th volume was issued on Oct 25, 2022.
-The new manga was produced by Sakura's long-time assistant Botan Kohagi and other assistants at Sakura Production.
+The new manga was produced by Sakura's long-time assistant Botan Kohagi and other assistants at Sakura Production due to Sakura's death in 2018.
 The volume contains seven new chapters, and are based on stories that Sakura originally created for the Chibi Maruko-chan television anime.

 Spin-offs

 A spin-off manga by Momoko Sakura titled Nagasawa-kun (永沢君) focuses on the character Kimio Nagasawa on High School, was published on the magazine Shogakkan's Big Comic Spirits from January 1993 and May 1995.
-It was made into an live-action drama, premiering on Tokyo Broadcasting System Television on April 1, 2013.
+It was made into a live-action drama, premiering on Tokyo Broadcasting System Television on April 1, 2013.

 A square-headed parody version of manga Chibi Maruko-chan titled Chibi Shikaku-chan (ちびしかくちゃん) was published on Shueisha's Grand Jump magazine from October 19, 2016.